Home / About Us

 (Borrado/Tongva/Chumash)

-Frankie Is a Husband of 23 Years, a proud Father, and Executive Director of the Society of Native Nations, an intertribal nonprofit dedicated to preserving Indigenous spirituality, culture, and way of life.
-As an environmental liaison for his Tribal Chief, Anthony Morales of the Gabrielino Tongva San Gabriel Band of Mission Indians, he tirelessly advocates for environmental justice and the rights of Indigenous peoples.
+Frankie Is a Husband of 24 Years, a proud Father, and Executive Director of the Society of Native Nations, an intertribal nonprofit dedicated to preserving Indigenous spirituality, culture, and way of life.
+As an environmental liaison for his Tribal Chief, Anthony Morales of the Gabrielino Tongva San Gabriel Band of Mission Indians, he tirelessly advocates for The Rights of Indigenous Peoples.

 For over 25 years, he has championed Mother Earth, building relationships and bridges between cultures and helping to advocate for the Rights of Indigenous Peoples and ancestral wisdom.
 He firmly believes that education, collaboration, and understanding are the cornerstones of a sustainable future for all.
-Through global initiatives and unwavering dedication, he strives to empower communities and protect our planet's precious gifts that many call "resources."
+Through local, national and global initiatives, he strives to empower communities and protect our planet's precious gifts that many call "resources."

-Together, we can help bring about positive global change for all future generations.
+Together, we can help bring about positive local, national and global change for all future generations.

 Dawn Hornor – Secretary